PubNubDevelopers/solutions-chat-widget/README.md

 # Demo Limitations †

 For each feature supported by this demo, some limitations are described.
 Please note that these are limitations of the demo implementation, **not limitations of the Chat SDK**

-# Known Issues ‡

-Sometimes user names, avatars, group names, or invitations will not be updated automatically for other clients.
-This includes updates made through the demo, or updates made through BizOps Workspace [User Management](https://www.pubnub.com/docs/bizops-workspace/user-management) / [Channel Management](https://www.pubnub.com/docs/bizops-workspace/channel-management).
-If you experience this demo-only issue, please refresh the browser to retrieve the latest updates.